 - SlideRoom will allow you to log in and edit your portfolio as much as you like; however, once you click on the submit button, you will no longer be able to make changes.
 REMEMBER you must click the submit button if you want us to review your portfolio; unsubmitted or pending portfolios will not be reviewed.

 - A $12 USD fee will be charged at the time of submission.
 Please note that there are several programs listed at our SlideRoom portal; it is very important that you upload your images into the correct program that you are applying for, BFA Studio Arts - Undergraduate 2017.

 We welcome the opportunity to meet applicants in person and discuss their work.
 Should a student wish to present the portfolio they uploaded to SlideRoom in person to a faculty member, they can arrange an appointment with Marlene Jones at firstname.lastname@example.org either for the March Break Open House on March 11, 2017 or any time before then.

 - Physical portfolios prepared for interviews should include the 12 original artworks that have been uploaded to Slideroom.
 Only work that has been uploaded to SlideRoom will be reviewed.

 - Digital video, audio and photographic media are welcomed.

 - Three dimensional pieces or artwork greater than 1 metre square cannot be accommodated, though digital documentation of such work is welcome.

 - Students are encouraged to present a sketchbook in addition to the 12 works submitted through Slideroom.

 - Please note that the portfolio will be presented by the applicant and then will be taken away by the applicant at the end of the interview.

-- Prospective students who have indicated their preference for a Portfolio Interview when completing the SlideRoom application form will be notified by email the last week of February to confirm the interview date and time.
+- Prospective students who have indicated their interest in a Portfolio Interview when completing the SlideRoom application form will be notified by email to confirm the interview date and time.